Nate-Sheibley/favorite_letters/README.md

 # Summary

 1179 letters were included in a survery and rated from 0 to 6.
 These were broken down into letter tiers similar to those in schools, (F,D,C,B,A,S).
 The heighest and lowest teirs were not populated, as the average scores naturally fell between 1 and 5.
+Though this distribution appears largely mono-modal, we can demonstrate there are at least 3 intuitive groupings we can aplit this dataset into and show it is the combination of 3 close to normal distributions.

 ![histogram of avgs](images/tier_dist_freq_plot.png)